-(d) Tracking, documenting and reporting all breach of security incidents to the Chief of Police and appropriate authorities.
+- (c) Establishing procedures to provide for the preparation, prevention, detection, analysis, and containment of security incidents, including computer attacks. - (d) Tracking, documenting, and reporting all breach of security incidents to the Chief of Police and appropriate authorities.

 805.6.1 MEMBER RESPONSIBILITIES